kchapelier/cellular-automata-rule-parser/README.md

 - Parse the Vote for Life rule format (xxx) with an extension to define its neighbourhood type and range.
 - Parse the Cyclic CA rule format (R/T/C/N), with support for the Greenberg-Hastings model.
 - Parse the Wolfram's Elementary CA rule format (Wxxx).
+- Parse the LUKY and NLUKY rule format (LUKY xxxx and NLUKY xxxxx).

 ## Usage